Making Hole – Drilling Technology

 Kier soon abandoned his patent medicine and went into the kerosene refining business, buying all the oil he could get.

 In Pennsylvania, West Virginia and Ohio, the soft soil yielded to cable-tool drilling.
-But further west, oilmen found resistant rock strata that made drilling far more difficult.
+But as wells got deeper, some drilling experts found resistant rock strata that made progress far more difficult.
+Sometimes the drilling stools got stuck threatening the well.
+See Fishing in Petroleum Wells.

 Rotary Rigs cut Faster, Deeper